SteelCompendium/data-md-dse/Bestiary/Ankheg.md

   "target": "Special"
   "effects":
   - "name": "Effect"
-    "effect": "The ground around the ankheg becomes [[Difficult Terrain|difficult terrain]].
+    "effect": "The ground around the ankheg becomes difficult terrain.
 While the ankheg\
       \ remains in their current space, they have concealment until the start of their\
       \ next turn. "
 - "name": "Skitter"